CGNS/cgns.github.io/CGNS-ReST-site/source/doc/userguide.rst

     !   (../CGNS_CVS/cgnslib/LINUX/ is the location where the compiled !   library libcgns.a is located)
     !
-    !   cgns.mod and cgnstypes_f03.h files must be located in directory specified by -I during compile: use cgns
+    !   cgns.mod and cgnstypes_f03.h files must be located in the directory specified by -I during compilation: use cgns
           implicit none
     #include "cgnstypes_f03.h"
     !
     !   dimension statements (note that tri-dimensional arrays !   x,y,z must be dimensioned exactly as (21,17,N) (N>=9)
-    !   for this particular case or else they will be written to !   the CGNS file incorrectly!
+    !   for this particular case, or else they will be written to !   the CGNS file incorrectly!
 Other options are to use 1-D !   arrays, use dynamic memory, or pass index values to a !   subroutine and dimension exactly there):